 How to Choose Quilt Thread Without Overthinking It

 Thread choice often feels harder than it needs to be — especially when quilts are scrappy, multicoloured, or high contrast.
 The good news?
-Most experienced quilters aren’t matching thread to fabric.
-They’re choosing thread that blends.
+Most experienced quilters aren't trying to find the "perfect match."
+They're choosing thread that creates the effect they want.

 Here’s how to do the same, without overthinking it.